empatient/empatient.github.io/README.md

-In the process of development... :)
+-- The Demo for the Empatient: https://www.youtube.com/watch?v=9Q9ScOPJaXY :)